 The Government is committed to improving the outcomes for care leavers, particularly with regard to engaging in education and employment.

-Claimants who are identified as care leavers must be made aware of all the relevant support that is available to them whilst receiving Universal Credit.
+Claimants who are identified as care leavers must be made aware at the Initial Evidence Interview of all the relevant support that is available to them whilst receiving Universal Credit.
 This includes:

-- Advances when making a new claim - Money guidance and Alternative Payment Arrangements at any point during their claim - undertaking full-time non-advanced education - Recoverable Hardship Payments - help with accommodation costs if they are under 25 years old - access to the Work and Health Programme
+- Advances when making a new claim - Money guidance and Alternative Payment Arrangements at any point during their claim - undertaking full-time non-advanced education - Recoverable Hardship Payments - help with accommodation costs if they are under 25 years old